Hibberts (1784 ship): Career

 Hibberts first appeared in Lloyd's Register (LR) in 1784, with Jn.
 Boyd, master, Hibberts & Co., owners, and trade London–Jamaica.

 In September 1795 a French squadron captured Hibberts, Chisholm, master, as she was sailing from Jamaica to London, but HMS Santa Margarita recaptured her.
-As she was returning to England, Hibberts ran aground at Scattery Island, Limerick 52°36′N 9°36′W; she was gotten off and returned to London.
+As Hibberts was returning to England, she ran aground at Scattery Island, Limerick 52°36′N 9°36′W; she was gotten off and returned to London.

 On 12 July 1800, Captain John Frederick Butcher acquired a letter of marque.

 Two sources suggest that Hibberts might have engaged in whaling in 1802, but have no further supporting evidence.
 At the time she was valued at £7,500.

 Instead, in 1802, Hibberts served as an armed ship for the Royal Navy, with a naval officer in command.
-She and several other transports arrived at Plymouth to take onboard the 29th Regiment of Foot.
-On 26 July the "Hibberts armed ship", under the command of Lieutenant Donovan, left Plymouth Sound for Halifax, Nova Scotia.
+She and several other transports arrived at Plymouth to take on board the 29th Regiment of Foot.
+On 26 July, the "Hibberts armed ship", under the command of Lieutenant Donovan, left Plymouth Sound for Halifax, Nova Scotia.

 In 1804, the French privateer Restant captured Hibberts as she was returning from Honduras with a cargo of mahogany and took her into Havana.
 In Havana a local court condemned her in prize.
 A merchant took possession and sailed her for New York.
 He insured her cargo with a United States insurance company.

 As Hibberts was sailing from Havana to New York, HMS Leander recaptured her.
-This incident gave rise to a case in the Vice admiralty court in Halifax, that restored her to her British owners.
+This incident gave rise to a case in the Vice admiralty court in Halifax, which restored her to her British owners.
 A summary of the case stated:

 The recapture also gave rise to a case that reached the U.S. Supreme Court, involving insurance on the vessel and cargo, in which the plaintiffs won against the insurance company.
 The court ruled that because the vessel could be considered a total loss, the policy holder was entitle to collect under the policy.

 Lastly, when Hibberts reached London after having been recaptured, there was a case in which it was found that her crew had left her without having been discharged.
 Hurry and Co. had hired a crew in Halifax to bring her back to London.
 When she arrived above the West Indies Docks, the crew left her, but without acquiring certificates of discharge.
 Unfortunately for them a customs officer ordered her to be moved to the West Indian Docks because some of her cargo was from the West Indies.
 The owners had to have her moved.
 The court ruled that the crew had not deserted her (in which they would have been mulcted of all pay), but that the crew would be mulcted of one month's pay in favour of the Greenwich Hospital.
 The case was cited in another case.

 Fate

-A French privateer succeeded in capturing Hibberts a third and last time, in 1811, and took her into Dunkirk.
+A French privateer succeeded in 1811 in capturing Hibberts a third and last time, and took her into Dunkirk.